splunk-soar-connectors/any.run/README.md

 Product Version Supported (regex): ".\*"
 Minimum Product Version: 6.2.0.355

-This app enables you to detonate files and URLs, and perform investigative actions, using the ANY.RUN interactive online malware sandbox service, thereby giving you automated analysis and advanced threat detection through an agentless sandbox.
+This app enables you to detonate files and URLs, and perform investigative actions, using the ANY.RUN interactive online malware sandbox service, thereby giving you automated analysis and advanced threat detection through an agentless sandbox

 ## Authentication